KTala9/postcss-svgicon/readme.md

 ### CSS helper function

-In your css, you can now include and colour an icon using the '''svgicon(iconName, iconColour)''' function. *iconName* is simply the filename you wan to use, without the (configured) prefix or the extension.
+In your css, you can now include and colour an icon using the ```svgicon(iconName, iconColour)``` function. *iconName* is simply the filename you wan to use, without the (configured) prefix or the extension.

 #### Example